luyadev/luya/docs/guide/ngrest-model.md

 |delete    |Define whether items of the data table can be deleted or not.
 To activate deletion us `$config->delete = true`.
 |aw        |[ActiveWindows](ngrest-activewindow.md) Register/add active windows, to this config.
 Active windows are like buttons you can add to each item record.

-As you know what section/Scope you can define with your already defined attributes you have to define the {{luya\admin\ngrest\base\NgRestModel::ngRestConfig}} method, this could look as followed:
+As you know what section/Scope you can define with your already defined attributes you have to define the {{luya\admin\ngrest\base\NgRestModel::ngRestConfig()}} method, this could look as followed:

 ```php
 public function ngRestScopes()